-Cocaine use doesn’t always look the way it’s portrayed in movies and on television.
-Cocaine addiction creates problems not just for you and your health but jeopardizes your job, your family, and your freedom.
-The ability to recover from cocaine use often requires help from a professionally staffed cocaine drug addiction treatment program.
+Cocaine use does not always look the way it is portrayed in movies and on television.
+Cocaine addiction creates problems not just for you and your health but also jeopardizes your job, family, and freedom.
+Recovering from cocaine use often requires help from a professionally staffed drug addiction treatment program.

 Addiction treatment takes strength and courage.
-Its goal is to help you stop using cocaine, understand the factors that led to your addiction, and empower you to build new coping skills.
-A cocaine addiction treatment program in GA also aims to be by your side as you resume your normal life, providing caring to guard against relapse.
+At Atlanta Detox Center, our goals are to help you stop using cocaine, understand the factors that led to your addiction, and empower you to build new coping skills.
+Our cocaine addiction treatment program can also provide you with the support you need to resume your normal life and guard against relapse.

-The cocaine addiction treatment program at Atlanta Detox Center is ready to provide the medical and counseling support you need to chart a new course.
+The cocaine addiction treatment program at Atlanta Detox Center can provide the medical support and counseling you need to chart a new course.

-Cocaine is a drug derived from the cocoa plant.
+Cocaine is a drug derived from the coca plant.
 It has an interesting history, having once in fact been a component in some of the earliest forms of Coca-Cola.
-Since that time of its discovery in the early 1900s, doctors have discovered that cocaine brings with it a dangerously high risk of addiction.
+Since the time of its discovery in the early 1900s, doctors have discovered that cocaine brings with it a dangerously high risk of addiction.

-Today, according to the National Institute of Drug Abuse, cocaine is considered a “schedule II” narcotic.
-It is illegal for recreational use.
-But it can be approved for use by doctors in certain situations, such as eye, ear, and throat surgeries.
+According to the National Institute of Drug Abuse, cocaine is considered a Schedule II narcotic.
+It is illegal for recreational use but can be approved by doctors in certain situations, such as eye, ear, and throat surgeries.

-Cocaine is ingested in two ways — injected or snorted, if in powder form, or smoked in crystal form (commonly referred to as crack cocaine).
+Cocaine is used in several ways: injected or snorted, if in powder form, or smoked in crystal form (commonly referred to as crack cocaine).

-An estimated 3.5 million people over the age of 26 use cocaine every month, according to the National Survey on Drug Use and Health.
+According to the National Survey on Drug Use and Health, an estimated 3.5 million people over the age of 26 use cocaine every month.
 About 15,000 people die each year from a cocaine overdose.
 If you are struggling with cocaine addiction, contact a drug detox center to seek treatment.

 Cocaine is deceptively attractive in that it creates a sensation of euphoria and mental alertness.
 The problem is that cocaine, like other narcotics, shifts the composition of brain chemistry.
-Without even knowing or feeling it, your body begins to depend on cocaine to feel right.
-In turn, this propels users to want increasingly larger quantities.
-And so begins the cycle.
+Without even knowing or feeling it, your body begins to depend on cocaine to function normally.
+In turn, this propels users to want increasingly larger quantities, which starts the cycle of addiction.

-In the short term, cocaine has some immediate physiological responses, such as dilated pupils or increases in body temperature, blood pressure, and heart rate.
-In addition, other symptoms include:
+In the short term, cocaine has some immediate physiological responses, such as dilated pupils, or increases in body temperature, blood pressure, and heart rate.
+Other symptoms of cocaine use include:

-If you or a loved one start showing one or more of these symptoms, it may be time to seek help from our residential addiction treatment program in GA or a similar facility closer to home.
+If you or a loved one starts showing one or more of these symptoms, it may be time to seek help from our residential addiction treatment program in GA.

 - Individual counseling